-Video Game Makers Want to Get Players Off the Couch
+Video-game makers want to get players off the couch

 Some researchers are creating their own exergames.
 Eefje Battel, a project manager at the Sports Innovation Campus at the Howest University of Applied Sciences in Bruges, Belgium, uses Makey Makey in several of the center’s exergame projects for children.
 Developed by JoyLabz, Makey Makey is an “invention kit” that allows users to connect everyday objects to the internet via alligator clips and a simple keyboard.

-Battel created a version of “Tetris,” the ’80s puzzle game in which falling blocks are manipulated to fit them in a straight line.
+Battel created a version of Tetris, the ’80s puzzle game in which falling blocks are manipulated to fit them in a straight line.
 In her version, conductors are attached to bananas and other fruit, and children have to run from fruit to fruit to move the tiles in the game.

 Regardless of the fun factor, exergames are not without risks, Battel said.
 One element that is missing in “Ring Fit,” she said, is a coach to ensure that players are performing exercises correctly and safely.